 - Typical Fellowship Budget ~ €85,000 per annum.

 Based at Maynooth University Dr Michael McGann is an MSCA Individual Fellowship Awardee for 2018.
 His research focuses on the sociology of work and social policy on employment, with a particular focus on issues related to welfare-to-work and the marketisation of public employment services as well as ageing and employment.

-An organisation can participate as a Beneficiary or a Partner Organisation:
+An organisation can participate as a Beneficiary or a Associated Partner:

 - Beneficiaries participate fully in the network, recruiting and training researchers and receiving a portion of the project budget to fund the full costs of this participation.